 As we delve into this investigation, I invite you to watch my video A Seekers Guide to the Fourth Dimension available on this site.
 You will gain access to a tool extremely useful for investigating Oneness, the 3D/4D Spectrum.

 The complete book contains additional and completed chapters, exercises, sources, and suggestions.
-It is coming soon.
+It is currently represented by literary agency, Dupree Miller.

 Contents

-Chapter 1 Introduction
+Chapter 1

 Each of us has our own personal identity, no two are exactly alike.
 We can be very close in persona and looks, like in the case of twins, but no two are absolutely identical, we exist as unique specific individuals, both inside and out.
-So, we begin by focusing on that proposition and aligning it with the concept of Oneness.
+So, we begin by focusing on that presumption and aligning it with the concept of Oneness.
 If we accept the possibility, or even more radical, the probability that Oneness exists, we must assume the premise that we exist as part of Oneness.
 This is undoubtedly the most difficult concept to accept, we are different and yet we are the same.
 Approaching this dilemma will be an underlying theme of this book.

 Oneness exists as an entity – this is the proposition.